-Note that the SCAs included in this document are referred to using an abbreviation for the environmental topic area and are numbered sequentially for each topic area-e.g., SCA-AIR-1, SCA-AIR-2.
-The SCA title is also provided-e.g., SCA-AIR-1: Construction-Related Air Pollution (Dust and Equipment Emissions).
+Note that the SCAs included in this document are referred to using an abbreviation for the environmental topic area and are numbered sequentially for each topic area-e.g., SCA AIR-1, SCA AIR-2.
+The SCA title is also provided-e.g., SCA AIR-1: Construction-Related Air Pollution (Dust and Equipment Emissions), and these have been updated to reflect the current titles per the City's master-list as necessary.
 Finally, the current City master-list SCA numbering is included though it should be noted that this numbering can change as SCAs are added or deleted.